 - When two variables move together, they are said to be correlated.
 Positive correlation means that as one variable rises or falls, the other does as well — caloric intake and weight, for example.
 Negative correlation indicates that two variables move in opposite directions — say, vehicle speed and travel time.
 So if a scholar writes “Income is negatively correlated with poverty rates,” what he or she means is that as income rises, poverty rates fall.

 - Causation is when change in one variable alters another.
 For example, air temperature and sunlight are correlated (when the sun is up, temperatures rise), but causation flows in only one direction.
 This is also known as cause and effect.

-- Regression analysis is a way to determine if there is or isn’t a correlation between two variables and how strong any correlation may be.
-At its most basic, this involves plotting data points on a X/Y axis (in our example, community education levels and crime rates) looking for the average causal effect.
+- Regression analysis is a way to determine if there is or isn’t a correlation between two (or more) variables and how strong any correlation may be.
+At its most basic, this involves plotting data points on a X/Y axis (in our example cited above, vehicle weight and fatal accidents) looking for the average causal effect.
 This means looking at how the graph’s dots are distributed and establishing a trend line.
 Again, correlation isn’t necessarily causation.

 - While causation is sometimes easy to prove, frequently it can often be difficult because of confounding variables (unknown factors that affect the two variables being studied).
 Studies require well-designed and executed experiments to ensure that the results are reliable.

 - When causation has been established, the factor that drives change (in the above example, sunlight) is the independent variable.
 The variable that is driven is the dependent variable.